seidenstrasse/sss7modem/README.md

 Licenses
 --------

 Anything in the folder hardware/libs/smisitoto_eu/ is taken from http://smisioto.no-ip.org/elettronica/kicad/kicad-en.htm The files are made avaible under the Creative Commons license rev2.5 Attribution-ShareAlike. (see https://creativecommons.org/licenses/by-sa/2.5/)

+The Chaos InKL logo is licensed CC BY-NC-SA 3.0.

+The seidenstrasse logo and my personal logo are not avaiable under an open licence.
+Therefore you should ask for permission before using the seidenstrasse logo in derived works.
+Also please remove my personal logo if I am not involved in your project.

 The schematics and pcb layout files in hardware are released under the *CERN Open Hardware Licence v1.2*.